Cybersecurity Risk and the Cost of Debt

 Date Written: December 17, 2017

-A firm’s failure to protect and control confidential information is posited to affect its cost of debt.
-Using a sample of 199 cybersecurity breaches from 2005 to 2014, I find a positive association between a cybersecurity breach and a firm’s cost of privately placed debt.
-Compared with loans initiated before a breach, loans initiated after a breach have significantly higher spreads.
-This relation is more pronounced for firms with more transparent information environments, suggesting that cybersecurity breaches provide an informed signal to creditors about the firm’s level of cybersecurity risk.
-Overall, I provide evidence that cybersecurity risk has an economically significant impact on firms’ financing costs.
-Additionally, these findings inform the ongoing regulatory discussion regarding mandated disclosure of cybersecurity events.
+This study investigates the relation between cybersecurity breaches and the cost of debt.
+Using a sample of 290 cybersecurity breaches from 2005 to 2018, I find a positive association between a cybersecurity breach and a firm’s cost of privately placed debt.
+Compared with loans initiated before a breach, loans initiated after a breach have significantly higher spreads (30 basis points on average).
+This relation is more pronounced for firms with lower pre-breach credit ratings (i.e., higher credit risk) and with less investment in control systems (i.e., higher IT risk).
+I also provide evidence that loans issued after a breach have fewer lenders, are smaller in size, and have a higher likelihood of requiring performance pricing.
+Finally, I document adverse effects of cybersecurity breaches in both the public debt and equity markets.
+Overall, these findings inform the ongoing regulatory discussion regarding mandated disclosure of cybersecurity events and suggest cybersecurity risk has an economically significant impact on firms’ financing costs.

-Keywords: cost of debt, cybersecurity, business risk, technology
+Keywords: cost of debt, cybersecurity, business risk, technology, cost of equity

 JEL Classification: M41, O31